ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Key points

-  * Games allocated to team members
+  * Games allocated to team members.
   * Browsed previously completed group projects together and took notes.
   * Discussed stakeholder stories and their feedback.
   * Work on documentation with a focus on background research and state-of-the-art survey.
-  * Make data model (we build a relational entity diagram of data model)
+  * Make data model (we build a relational entity diagram of data model).

 **Attendees:** everyone in attendance.

 ### Key implementations from previous sprint

-   * GitHub protocol established
+   * GitHub protocol established.
-   * User stories created
+   * User stories created.
    * Paper prototype and paper prototype video shown to users.
    * Update given on progress of games.
    * Browsed previously completed group projects together.